Partnerships Pull Together for Grain Bin Safety

 When coarse grain clumps together, it can’t flow out from its silo.
 Tragically, this is how nearly all grain entrapment incidents begin: A worker enters the confined space to break up crusted surfaces and, in seconds, a flowing column of grain pulls the person down to knee-deep levels.
 Any depth beyond and the situation becomes helpless.
-Despite progress in recent years, worker safety in the grain storage and processing industries continue to seek improvement.
-Through education and assistance, employers can alert workers to the steps they need to take before proceeding in dangerous entry hazards and know what to do in an emergency situation.
+Despite progress in recent years, worker safety in the grain storage and processing industries continues to need improvement.
+Through education and assistance, employers can alert workers to the steps they need to take before proceeding in dangerous entry hazards and know what to do in an emergency.

 Prevention Through LO/TO

 According to the Occupational Safety and Health Administration (OSHA), suffocation is a leading cause of death in grain storage bins.
 Entanglement with equipment is second.
 In 2010, 59 workers were engulfed by grain stored in bins, and 26 died, the most on record for the agriculture industry, according to Purdue University’s Agriculture Economics report.
 Each year since, there have been about 35 grain-bin accidents, with Indiana having the highest number of incidents.
 OSHA says it has sent notifications to 13,000 grain-elevator operators warning employers to keep workers out of grain storage facilities without proper equipment, to properly train employees, and to turn off and lockout/tagout all equipment in use so that grain is not emptying into or out of the bin.
 A frequent violation, LO/TO sits at No. 5 on OSHA’s violations list for 2017.